Blog

 Cocaine Addiction and Detox

 Although most people today recognize that cocaine is addictive, thousands are still drawn to it.
-As many as 1,800 Americans experiment with cocaine for the first time each day.
+Almost 1,800 Americans try cocaine for the first time each day.
 Ranked as the second most addictive drug in the world, cocaine is nothing to mess around with.
-Abuse of it can quickly land you a one-way ticket to rehab or worse.
-And although this fact alone scares away some potential users, its promised effects and glamorized usage make it that much more enticing to others.
-Today we will delve into the background of cocaine addiction, why it is so addictive, and how to get the help necessary for a successful recovery.
+Abuse of it can soon result in a one-way ticket to rehab.
+Although this fact alone scares away some potential users, its promised effects make it much more enticing to others.
+We will delve into the background of cocaine addiction, why it is so addictive, and how to get the help necessary for a successful recovery.
+With the right support, a structured cocaine detox can mark the first step toward freedom from this highly addictive substance.

 As the medical profession came to realize that cocaine was addictive, safer anesthetics were developed.
 Cocaine, in its basic form, is no longer routinely used.
 However, cocaine and its derivative, crack cocaine, are widely used as illegal recreational drugs.